-The new exercise has the advantage of being interesting as well as intriguing news that can be linked to other examples of food contamination and safety in the discussion, but had to test well for its adoption.
 The key to the use of exercises as a pedagogic method is asking questions.
 Reading the exercise raises questions in the minds of students seeking to make sense of it.
 The concepts just learned in the course may assist in trying to understand and make sense of the exercise as well as improve understanding of the concept itself.
 Information from the critical thinking and reflection prompted by these questions is shared in the ensuing discussion with classmates, in turn raising more questions.
 Based on the analysis and opinions that emerge during a free-flowing and nonjudgmental discussion and debate, the teacher may pose additional questions to help better comprehend the concept as well as identify and evaluate possible solutions.
 The importance of insights from questioning and reflection are emphasized in active learning (Revans, 2011).
-Exercises represent a pedagogy that unites active and deep learning to teach problem solving skills in marketing courses (see Diamond, Koernig, & Iqbal, 2008), thereby improving retention of knowledge (Bacon & Stewart, 2006).
+Exercises represent a pedagogy that unites active and deep learning to teach problem solving skills in marketing courses (see Diamond.
+Koernig, & Igbal, 2008), thereby improving retention of knowledge (Bacon & Stewart, 2006).
 For instance, an active learning class exercise in mental models was found to increase both understanding of the concept and retention of knowledge, suggesting that critical thinking skills were enhanced (Wilson, 2014).